HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Related Work

 Single Image Super-Resolution (SISR) encounters challenges in incorporating high-frequency details into the super-resolution process, primarily because it relies solely on $LR$ images.
 In response to this limitation, Reference-based Super-Resolution (RefSR) is an innovative approach that introduces an additional image or frame as reference.
 This reference frame serves as a means to infuse high-frequency details, complementing the low-resolution features and enhancing texture transfer and fusion within the super-resolution process.

 The literature presents various RefSR methods that rely on patch matching between the reference and low-resolution images, followed by the transfer of textures from the $REF$ to the $LR$ image~\citep{zhang2019image, yang2020learning, lu2021masa, lin2021residual, jiang2021robust, wang2021dual, xia2022coarse, lee2022reference}.
 Despite achieving competitive results, these methods face challenges in capturing fine-grained information between successive frames in a video feed.
 Other studies adopt an approach involving optical flow estimation and compensation on neighboring frames, followed by a fusion process to obtain the final result~\citep{cheng2020dual, zheng2018crossnet}.
-However, optical flow alone struggles to handle the rapid movement and frequent high rotation characteristics often associated with drones used in aerial surveillance.
+However, optical flow alone struggles to handle the rapid movement and frequent high rotation characteristics often associated with drones.

-~\citep{zhang2019image, yang2020learning} rely on exhaustive patch matching between the $REF$ and $LR$ images, which can be computationally intensive and unsuitable for resource-constrained deployments due to their complexity.~\citep{jiang2021robust} propose two separate methodologies, including a correspondence network that learns robust transformation matching for addressing scale and rotation misalignments and a teacher-student correlation approach that incorporates distilled knowledge for texture transfer.
-Nevertheless, ~\citep{jiang2021robust} faces performance degradation when dealing with substantial scale misalignments between the $REF$ and $LR$ images.
+~\citep{zhang2019image, yang2020learning} rely on exhaustive patch matching between the $REF$ and $LR$ images, which can be computationally intensive and thereby unsuitable for deployment on resource-constrained platforms.~\citep{jiang2021robust} propose two separate methodologies, including a correspondence network that learns robust transformation matching for addressing scale and rotation misalignments, and a teacher-student correlation approach that incorporates distilled knowledge for texture transfer.
+Nevertheless, a performance degradation occurs when dealing with substantial scale misalignments between the $REF$ and $LR$ images.